Creating a Key Pair

 - Click Generate.

-Move your mouse around the blank area to generate random data in the key, as shown below.
+Move your mouse around the blank area in the PuTTY window to generate random data in the key.

-The generated key appears under Public key for pasting into OpenSSH authorized_keys file.
+When the key is generated, it appears under Public key for pasting into OpenSSH authorized_keys file.

-- The Key comment is generated for you, including the date and time stamp.
-You can keep the generated key comment or overtype it with your own more descriptive comment.
+- A Key comment is generated for you, including the date and time stamp.
+You can keep the default comment or replace it with your own more descriptive comment.

 - Leave the Key passphrase field blank.